MakeSchool-Tutorials/Introduction-Git-Github-Apps-japanese/P1-Your-First-Repo/content.md

 > [info]
 > You will go through this *commit* and *push* (sync) cycle every time you finish making changes to your project.
 Remember to use descriptive commit subjects and keep it professional!
 Your commit subjects can be read on your _GitHub_.

+# The rest of your projects

+> [action]
+> Go through the **Initial Commit** step for any other projects you have finished at Make School.
+Let's build that portfolio up!